zegLine/thuBOT/docs/increment2.md

 - functioning dialog node matching
 - login and registration page for users
 - visual backend for adding, deleting and modifying dialog nodes
+- filter chain with access denied handler (for backend pages)

 **Work in progress**:
 - fully functioning frontend (JS calls to the backend routes)